njones61/vbaprimer/docs/02_vba/03_controls/controls.md

 An image control allows you to associate an image from a file with a control.
 The control is shown as a gray rectangle until you attach an image to the control using the **Picture** property.
 You select a file and the image in the file is then copied to the image control.
 You can use the **Visible** property to turn the image on or off and you can use the **Top** and **Left** properties to control the location of the image on your spreadsheet.
 You should only use this control on a spreadsheet if you intend to turn the image on or off or move it.
 Otherwise, just use the **Insert|Pictures** command in Excel.

-See the [Road Kill homework assignment](https://ce170.groups.et.byu.net/syllabus/homework/hw11/index.htm) for an example of how to use image controls.

 ### Toggle Buttons ![control_togglebutton.png](images/control_togglebutton.png)

 A toggle button is similar to a checkbox, but it uses a button that is in a normal or depressed state: